ziap/ziap.github.io/content/blog/polymorphism/index.md

 ```

 You don't have as much control over the memory layout as you do in C++, but it
-is completely type-safe as you have to pattern-match the enum to get the
+is completely type-safe, as you have to pattern-match the enum to get the
 underlying data.

 ```rust